thesage1014/Godilloscope/README.md

 It is also possible to save and open drawings as .dat files.
 Also compatible with .json made using http://bummsn.de/osc_txt/

 This version doesn't include a midi sequencer but If I get around to it the next version will

+Controls:
+  - Point and click in XV Viewport to draw lines
+  - Escape to end line.
+If the line doen't have enough points it will be deleted
+  - Enter / Return to complete line.
+Slightly different to Escape.
+If the line doesn't have enough points it wont be deleted
+  - Scroll wheel in + out for zoom
+  - R + mouse motion to rotate